Tree Stand Lawsuit

 Any hunter who climbs into a tree stand must wear a personal safety harness.
 Unfortunately, even if hunters exercise extreme caution while ascending and descending, accidents happen, and systems fail.

 According to the Tree Stand Safety Institute:

-- Tree stands help to prevent approximately 70 percent of serious fall injuries that result from tree stand falls.
-(The Tree Stand Safety Institute)
+- Harnasses help to prevent approximately 70 percent of severe fall injuries of tree stand falls.

-- Approximately 86 percent of all hunting fatalities due to falls from tree stands could have been prevented using a safety harness.
-(The Tree Stand Safety Institute)
+- Approximately 86 percent of all hunting fatalities due to falls from tree stands could have been prevented using a harness.

-Every year over 1,000 U.S. hunters suffer serious injuries from defective tree stand accidents (Institute for Research in Outdoor Recreation and Tourism, University of Tennessee).
+Every year over 1,000 US hunters suffer serious injuries from hunting accidents due to a defective tree stand (Institute for Research in Outdoor Recreation and Tourism, University of Tennessee).

-The U.S. Consumer Product Safety Commission estimates that, on average, over 300 hunting-related fatalities and more than 18,000 hospitalizations occur annually in the United States due to falls from tree stands while hunting; most fatalities occur while hunting deer (National Shooting Sports Foundation).
+The US Consumer Product Safety Commission (CPSC) estimates that, on average, over 300 hunting-related fatalities and more than 18,000 hospitalizations occur annually in the United States due to falls from tree stands while hunting; most fatalities occur while hunting deer (National Shooting Sports Foundation).

 In the same study, over 90 percent of falls from tree stands occurred when no one was available to help or witness what happened (The Tree Stand Safety Institute).